ell-ska/chas-weekly-project-git-research/README.md

   - force push and override the "save" commit

 ## 1 fun fact i've learnt about github
-every active public github repository as of 02/02/2020 is stored on physical disk in the Arctic World Archive on Svalbard! [soruce](https://www.tiktok.com/t/ZGeKA5vDT/)
+every active public github repository as of 02/02/2020 is stored on physical disks in the Arctic World Archive on Svalbard! [soruce](https://www.tiktok.com/t/ZGeKA5vDT/)

 ## 1 fun fact i've learnt about markdown
 even though it's rarely used you can <ins>underline text</ins> with this syntax: `<ins>this will be underlined</ins>`